God Created Land Animals

 The African flower mantis that is able to camouflage itself into a flower…

-The elephant whose trumpet can be made on different frequencies that is heard for miles … all of these were created in an instance.
+The elephant whose trumpet can be made on different frequencies that can be heard for miles … all of these were created in an instance.
 That’s truly amazing.

-There is a reason behind every design.
+There is a reason for every design.
 Have you ever taken the time to sit down and observe nature?
 Ever wondered why an animal looked the way that it did?

 How about the blobfish?
 Voted the ugliest animal in the world in 2013 this animal is a notable example of God’s perfect design.
 While definitely not a land animal, this was chosen as an example of great design because it literally became a different animal when taken out of the sea.